NPL Site Narrative for Walker Machine Products, Inc.

 Response Activities (to date):

 The EPA and the Tennessee Department of Environment and Conservation (TDEC) first investigated the site in 2007, collecting surface and subsurface soils and installing and sampling monitoring wells.
-From 2010 to 2012 the EPA and TDEC installed additional monitoring wells and soil gas sampling to try to determine the extent of soil and ground water contamination.
+From 2010 to 2012, the EPA and TDEC installed additional monitoring wells and soil gas sampling to determine the extent of soil and ground water contamination.
 Although the ground water contamination extends below the Witt International property, no sources of the contamination were found on the Witt International property.
 The source of the contamination was determined to originate on the former Walker Machine Products property.